UNITED REFORMED CHURCH

 Turn everything on (laptop, Roland mixer, Kramer scaler and DataVideo streamer).
 The power switch for the Roland is an inconspicuous small slider switch on the right hand end panel of the unit.

 Ensure that OpenLP has the thumbnail image you prepared in part 1, or add it to the service plan after '01 Notices'.
 Start OpenLP showing the '01 Notices' presentation.
-Also ensure that the item in Images called 'St Andrew's logo' is the last item in the OpenLP service:
+Also ensure that the item in Images called 'End of service' is the last item in the OpenLP service:

 Open Chrome.
 In the shortcut bar near the top of the Chrome window you will see a YouTube logo with 'YTS' (YouTube Studio) next to it.
 Click that to go to the studio, which looks like this: